 The team approach to field instruction requires that the field instructor not only take on the role of mentor and teacher, but also places him/her in the position of acting as a "gatekeeper" for the profession.
 The NASW Code of Ethics compels social workers to "act to prevent the unauthorized and unqualified practice of social work".
-KSU Social Work Program faculty interpret that to mean preventing students who cannot demonstrate the ability to provide quality social work service provision and comply with the Code of Ethics from earning the social work degree and eligibility for licensure.
-In the event that a student has, during placement, failed to perform social work duties adequately or has acted in a way that is prohibited by the Code of Ethics, the field instructor must be prepared and willing to deal with such infractions in a frank and open manner.
-While these occurrences are rare, it is important that the field instructor understand that his/her responsibility to the profession is primary.
+The KSU Social Work Program faculty interprets that to mean preventing students who cannot demonstrate the ability to provide quality social work service provision and comply with the Code of Ethics from earning the social work degree and eligibility for licensure.
+If a student has, during placement, failed to perform the social work duties adequately or has acted in a way that is prohibited by the Code of Ethics, the field instructor must be prepared and willing to deal with such infractions in a frank and open manner.
+While these occurrences are rare, it is important that the field instructor understands that their responsibility to the profession is primary.